golioth/developer-training/website/docs/zephyr-training/README.md

 :::tip Prerequisites

-You must complete the [**Intro to Golioth**](/docs/golioth-exploration) section prior to beginning the API Training module.
-This module utilizes the device you set up during the exploration to learn about data monitoring and fleet control.
+You must complete the [**Intro to Golioth**](/docs/golioth-exploration) section prior to beginning the Zephyr Training module.
+This module utilizes the device you set up during the exploration.

 :::